When users click your ad, they’re sent to a landing page on your website for the advertised product. Set the URL for this landing page with the

 - Submit only one attribute per item.
 If you provide multiple link attributes for the same item, only one of them will be applied.

 - Use legally required redirects.
 For certain products, local laws may require that your users land on a separate page before your landing page.
 For example, you may need to verify age before users can access your site.
 After users get past this page, make sure your landing page meets all the same guidelines described earlier.
-Learn more about requirements for Google Shopping landing pages.
+Learn more about requirements for Shopping ads landing pages.

 These are best practices that can help you go beyond the basic requirements to optimize your product data for performance.